Beef Lo Mein is a delicious dinner recipe that has the most perfect sauce and tender steak. Your family will love this so much more than takeout.

 If there is something that I pretty much always want, it is Asian takeout and a movie night.
 I love when we get containers full of warm and delicious food and all huddle together to watch a movie.

 Responsible parents don’t get takeout and eat it in front of the TV every night though.
-So it’s really handy to have some great takeout takeout recipes on hand that even better than what you can order in.
+So it’s really handy to have some great takeout takeout recipes on hand that are even better than what you can order in.

 This Beef Lo Mein recipe is just that.
 It’s better than takeout and you can make so many easy variations to make a dish your family falls in love with.